owncloud-archive/documentation/admin_manual/installation/examples/lets_encrypt/nginx.rst

 NGINX ssl_dhparam
 -----------------

-If not already present, add an `ssl_dhparam`_ directive and a new certificate with stronger keys (which improves `forward secrecy`_).
+If not already present, add an `ssl_dhparam`_ directive and a new certificate with stronger keys for Diffie-Hellmann_ based key exchange (which improves `forward secrecy`_).
 The OpenSSL command may take a while to complete, so please be patient.
 You can place the certificate into any directory you choose.
+However, in this guide we recommend ``/etc/nginx/``, just for the sake of simplicity.

 ::